High School Equivalency Testing

 Rowan-Cabarrus recommends the following to help you prepare for the examinations:

-- Rowan-Cabarrus offers preparation courses through our Pre-College Studies Program on the North Campus and South Campus.
+- Rowan-Cabarrus offers preparation courses through our College & Career Readiness program on the North Campus and South Campus.

 - Purchase Official GED® test prep material from the GEDTS which includes workbooks, practice tests, etc.

 GED® Test Content